 Value People–Value Questions

-Now you have a choice, you can be offended (easily if you’re a faith based person) and never have anything to do with them again, labeling them as anti-religion, which they may or may not be true.
+Now you have a choice; you can be offended (easily if you’re a faith-based person) and never have anything to do with them again, labeling them as anti-religion, which may or may not be accurate.
 Or you can ask them a question.
 “Really!”
 You might say, “Tell me why that offends you?”
 Then you can set about using the Questioning Progression that I wrote about in the previous post.
-Rather than being offended, choose to find out how they think, what are their details.
+Rather than being offended, choose to find out how they think and their details.
 Why do they categorize people as they do?
-What are their various experiences with differing type of beliefs?
-Ask them to elaborate more.
-“Why do you see that as offensive?”
-“Have you had a bad experience with this type of behavior?”
+What are their various experiences with the different types of beliefs?

-Often when I use this approach with someone, rather than being offended, I find that their thinking has stereotypical statements in it.
-Setting the example above aside, people often say something with great confidence that they simply do not know.
+Often, when I use this approach with someone, I find that their thinking has stereotypical statements in it rather than being offended.
+Setting the example above aside, people often say something with great confidence that they do not know.
 I have been an educator for over 40 years and am still involved in education.
-The other day I found myself a part of a conversation about the teachers strike nationwide.
-Person-A, asked me what school districts do with all their money?
+The other day I found myself a part of a conversation about the teacher’s strike nationwide.
+Person-A asked me what school districts do with all their money?
 Why aren’t teachers paid more?
-Before I could answer, Person-B, chimed in and simply said, “They don’t spend their money wisely.
-The waste it.”
-I knew that she couldn’t explain point one about school finance, but she was sure that she knew the answer.
-Her Johari Window was that of a junior varsity volleyball coach, therefore she felt qualified.
+Before I could answer, Person-B chimed in and said, “They don’t spend their money wisely.
+They waste it.”

 Have fun with it, adopt an open mind even when offended–you’ll be glad you did.